 My goal with the ultralearning project is to simply bump up my speed from 5mph to 15mph so that I at least can experience a cool breeze on my face and feel like I’m making more progress (so that I enjoy the journey a lot more).

-Writing, recording, and releasing music is something I hope to do for the rest of my life, so this is not something that I plan to stop once the ultralearning project finishes or I release my first album, but it would be nice to start progressing faster than I currently am.
+Writing, recording, and releasing music is something I hope to do for the rest of my life, so this is not something that I plan to stop once the ultralearning project finishes or I release my first album.
+It would be nice to start progressing faster than I currently am though.